macintushar/draw/README.md

 ## Acknowledgments

 - [Excalidraw](https://excalidraw.com/) for providing the best open-source drawing tool.
 This wouldn't be possible without them (literally).
-- [Supabase](https://supabase.com/) for their backend services.
-- [shadcn/ui](https://ui.shadcn.com/) for allowing me to build super fast with the help of their UI components and blocks.

 ## Getting Started